jc3lee/redis-win10-wsl-install-guide/README.md

 To edit the config file you can run *sudo nano redis.conf*\
 **update: Just learnt about remote - wsl extension in vs code that let you "Open any folder in the Windows Subsystem for Linux (WSL) and take advantage of Visual Studio Code's full feature set."**

-Ctrl + C to stop redis-server and redis-cli

 Anyway, that's how I got it working.
 If I made any mistakes, please correct me.